Skip to main content

 def generate_response(prompt: str) -> str:

-"""Scanned before execution"""
+"""Scanned before execution."""

 return llm.generate(prompt)